-David Costa is Dean of Faculty and one of the founders of Robert Kennedy College.
-In his capacity as Dean, Dr. Costa oversees the faculty review process and several of the academic programmes of the college.
+Dr David Costa is one of the founders of Robert Kennedy College.
+In his current capacity as Dean of Faculty, he oversees the faculty review process and several of the college’s academic programmes.

 Prof. David Duffill, Deputy Dean

-He had been a professional consultant for almost 20 years, when in 1997 the company in which he was a partner was sold to Renaissance Solutions of the USA.
-Two years later, he and three colleagues left Renaissance to start TCI Consulting, a '"virtual" consultancy specialising in helping clients by providing strategy inputs and business intelligence for their strategic planning process.
+He had been a professional consultant for almost 20 years when in 1997 the company in which he was a partner was sold to Renaissance Solutions in the USA.
+Two years later, he and three colleagues left Renaissance to start TCI Consulting, a virtual consultancy specialising in helping clients by providing strategy inputs and business intelligence for their strategic planning process.

-While Prof. Duffill’s main industrial recent focus has been in the healthcare, automotive and construction materials markets, his experience covers a broad range of industrial and service organisations.
+While Professor Duffill’s recent focus industrially has been in the healthcare, automotive, and construction materials markets, his experience covers a broad range of industrial and service organisations.
 A substantial part of his current consulting activity is in competitive intelligence, including helping clients to benchmark their cost position against key competitors.